dclong/blog/misc/content/2020-05-17-fastload-in-teradata.markdown

 ## FastLoad

-If you have the Teradata ODBC driver installed, you can access the `fastload` commaand by installing Teradata Tools & Utils.
+1. If you have the Teradata ODBC driver installed, you can access the `fastload` commaand by installing Teradata Tools & Utils.
     If you use JDBC,
     it seems that you must write code yourself.

+2. **Use temporary tables when you use `fastload` to load data**, as the tables involved might get blocked if issues happen in the middle.

 ## References